 - Anchovies: These little fish add a ton of deep umami flavor to this dressing, which really sets it apart from other creamy salad dressings.
 And don’t worry, it doesn’t make the dressing taste like fish!
 It just adds some subtle, deep, savory flavor.

-- Lemon: You’ll use both the juice and zest from a fresh lemon for this recipe.
+- Lemon: I use both the juice and zest from a fresh lemon for this recipe.
 The juice provides acidity, while the zest adds a nice fresh flavor to balance the savory anchovies.

-- Mayonnaise: Making Caesar dressing from scratch usually involves emulsifying egg and oil to make a creamy dressing base, but we took a shortcut by using mayonnaise, which is pre-emulsified egg and oil!
+- Mayonnaise: Making this dressing from scratch usually involves emulsifying egg and oil to make a creamy dressing base, but I took a shortcut by using mayonnaise, which is pre-emulsified egg and oil!
 Easy peasy!

 - Dijon Mustard: Dijon adds another layer of slightly tangy flavor to the dressing.